 Silverfish are occasional invaders that often enter into homes and other buildings while searching for a suitable environment to live in and easy access to food sources.
 An interesting fact about silverfish is that they can live without food for up to a year, but have to live in a humid environment for survival.

-Silverfish have no wings, instead of flying they move very effectively from place to place in a fish-like manner; the way that they move and the silvery-gray scales that cover their body are what have given them their name.
-Adults can grow to ¾ of an inch in length and their tear-drop shaped body is brown in color.
+Silverfish have no wings, instead of flying they move very effectively from place to place in a fish-like manner; the way that they move and the silvery-gray scales that cover their body are what has given them their name.
+Adults can grow to 3/4 of an inch in length and their teardrop-shaped body is brown in color.
 They also have 3 very distinctive bristle-like appendages that protrude from the back of their body.
 Nymphs look like smaller versions of adults.

-When it comes to people, silverfish are considered to be a nuisance pest, they do not bite, sting, or are known to cause any significant health concerns.
-However, when it comes to personal belongings they are considered dangerous, their feeding habits can cause damages to clothing, books, wallpaper and other similar items.
+When it comes to people, silverfish are considered to be a nuisance pest, they do not bite, sting, or cause any significant health concerns.
+However, when it comes to personal belongings they are considered dangerous, their feeding habits can cause damage to clothing, books, wallpaper, and other similar items.

 Preventing silverfish from choosing your home and property to invade can be a difficult task but there are several things that you can do to help prevent them.
 Seal cracks and crevices that are found in your property’s foundation and install door sweeps underneath all exterior doors.
 Reduce humidity levels in your home by fixing leaky pipes and fixtures and by installing dehumidifiers where necessary.
 It is also important to inspect boxes and packages for silverfish before bringing them into your home.
-To prevent damages to personal items store them in plastic containers with tight fitting lids instead of cardboard boxes.
+To prevent damage to personal items, store them in plastic containers with tight-fitting lids instead of cardboard boxes.